andcut/snakecult-site/content/posts/EB-tylor-bullroarer-diffusion.md

 ---

-## 3 Diffusion vs. Convergence — Tylor’s Case
+## 3 Diffusion vs. Convergence — Tylor's Case

-> “Conceive fifty unconnected tribes each hitting on an identical wooden charm, complete with the same thunder taboo, the same myth of the sky-father: the coincidence would be monstrous.”
+> "Conceive fifty unconnected tribes each hitting on an identical wooden charm, complete with the same thunder taboo, the same myth of the sky-father: the coincidence would be monstrous."
 > —Presidential Address 1879, p.
 7  [oai_citation:5‡Internet Archive](https://ia801501.us.archive.org/10/items/in.ernet.dli.2015.221679/2015.221679.Primitive-Ritual_text.pdf?utm_source=chatgpt.com)

-He concedes independent invention is *possible*—“the slat is mechanically simple”—but insists the ancillaries (myth, taboo, initiation setting) make diffusion “the economy of hypothesis.”
+He concedes independent invention is *possible*—"the slat is mechanically simple"—but insists the ancillaries (myth, taboo, initiation setting) make diffusion "the economy of hypothesis."

 ---